PRIDE – Public Request Inquiry Data Exchange

-- The receiving department begins an investigation and notates each action it is taking to resolve the issue.
+- The receiving department begins an investigation and notates each action it takes to resolve the issue.

 - You can track the progress of the issue by referencing the incident number.

 - When the issue is resolved, the department marks the action as completed.

 Enter a complaint or request a service through the PRIDE system.

 Check on a previous entry by entering the incident number.